labseven/SoftDes-Final-Project/README.md

 If you choose to drive the car yourself you will be in complete control of the car.
 Using the arrow keys (with the back arrow as break, not reverse), you will try to drive the car around the track.
 Again, you can choose a predrawn track or you can choose to draw your own.

 ## License
+Corn Racer is licensed under GNU GPLv3.
+For more information, reference the "LICENSE" file in the Corn Racer repository.

 ## Implementation Details